Get started with NCA

 1. Visual inspection of scatter plot

 Checking the XY-scatter plot of your observations is the simplest way to evaluate whether your data may contain a necessary condition.
-When the values of the condition X increase horizontally to the right, and the values of the outcome Y increase vertically upwards, an empty space (spaces without observations) in the upper-left corner of the scatter plot may indicates that you have found a necessary condition.
+When the values of the condition X increase horizontally to the right, and the values of the outcome Y increase vertically upwards, an empty space (spaces without observations) in the upper-left corner of the scatter plot may indicate that you have found a necessary condition.

 2. NCA Calculator

 Using the NCA Calculator on this website is another quick way to run a quantitative NCA analysis.
-If you upload a CSV file that contains your data (X = condition, Y = Outcome), the NCA calculator will run a standard NCA.
+If you upload a CSV file that contains your data (X = condition, Y = Outcome), the NCA calculator will run a simple NCA.
 The NCA calculator gives the effect size of the necessity of X for Y. When the effect size is greater than 0 (and in particular when it is above 0.1) you may have found a necessary condition.